-Chair: Nat Beuse, Uber ATG
+Chair: Nat Beuse, Aurora

-Co-Chair: Greg Winfree, Texas A&M TTI
+Vice Chair: Greg Winfree, Texas A&M TTI

 The Automated Vehicle Standing Committee advocates for policies and regulatory frameworks to facilitate the safe testing, deployment, and integration of highly automated vehicles into the surface transportation system.
 Members work together to address highly automated vehicle policies and programmatic efforts covering highly automated vehicles, self-driving trucks, automated transit, workforce impacts and mitigation strategies, and land use and transportation system integration.